cuauhtlahuac/UdemyReactCeroExperto/herokuDeploy.md

+### Important!!!

+Make sure that package.json script for execute the app are the "start" command.
+But if you need a special command check [Define a Procfile](https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile)

 # Deploy with heroku based in Heroku Docs

 - In this step you’ll install the Heroku Command Line Interface (CLI).